Manually Backup, Restore, and Recover Files Using IBM Spectrum Protect (aka:TSM) 8.1.4 for Windows

 Restore window

-3. Restore can be one of two types:
+3. Restore can be one of two types.

-You may consider this type of restore in situations when you want data from the most recent backups.
+• Type 1: Restoring files from the latest backup set - You may consider this type of restore in situations when you want data from the most recent backups.
 For example, recovery of a crashed disk would be for recovering and replacing a corrupted file.

-• Click View in the Menu Bar and select Display active files only from the menu options.
+• Click View in the Menu bar and select Display active files only from the menu options.

 Display active files only

-You may consider this type of restore in situations when you want data from old backup sets.
+• Type 2: Restoring files from backup set older than latest one - You may consider this type of restore in situations when you want data from old backup sets.

-• Click VIEW in the Menu Bar and select Display active/inactive Files from the menu options.
+• Click View in the Menu bar and select Display active/inactive Files from the menu options.

 Display active/inactive files